kyma-project/community/collaboration/sig-core/proposals/event-mesh-health.md

 ### How can the event-flow be verified?

-Idea: create a sidecar, that exposes its own endpoint events sent to this endpoint could be sent back to the event-service.
+Idea: create a sidecar, that exposes its own endpoint.
+Events sent to this endpoint could be sent back to the event-service.

 event-service acts as health-event source: